retinize/Animotive-Maya-Importer-Plugin/README.md

 ## Usage

-The script opens a new window in Maya named "Animation Transfer".
+The script opens a new window in Maya named "Animotive Animation Transfer".
 It contains several UI elements for easy usage.

 ### Select Target Root